 - Go back to school.
 Many colleges offer free or low-cost courses for seniors.
 Community colleges often run workshops and other kinds of events as well.

 - Join an art club.
 Perhaps your local senior center has its own art club.
 If not, you might want to consider starting your own!

 - Take a class or workshop.
 Art classes and workshops can also be found in the classified section of local newspapers and regional magazines.
 Don’t forget to check shop windows for flyers, too.

 - Attend or coordinate an art party.
 Professional art parties can be found offering instruction on everything from painting to pottery.
-These casual, low-key outings are great fun for large or small groups.
+These casual, low-key outings are great fun for small groups.